annotation/text-fabric/tf/convert/app/transcription.md

 --- | ---«beginParentYes»
 `parent` | from a node to the node that corresponds to the parent element «endParentYes»«beginSiblingYes»
-`sibling` | from a node to all nodes that correspond to a preceding sibling element; the edges are labelled with the distance between the siblings; adjacent siblings have distance 1
+`sibling` | from a node to all nodes that correspond to a preceding sibling element; the edges are labeled with the distance between the siblings; adjacent siblings have distance 1
 «endSiblingYes»

 Note that edges can be traversed in both directions, see the